RichardChileya/my-portfolio/README.md

    added 3 work sections on the design page
     added an about me section
 Updated the readme file as the code has been updated

+## Section 4: Contact Me Sectin
+##  in this section we collaborated with @jash-debug:
+ we added a contact section
+ we added an html structure for the contact form section we added css style for the form section

+    added an about me section
 ## Built With
 - HTML and CSS
 - Visual Studio Code -Electron framework